 These lesser known events, which hardly ever surface in public awareness, are reappraised and thus saved from oblivion.
 They illustrate different narratives and ways of remembering the Holocaust in various European countries.
 They are also a strong reminder of the fact that the past is still alive in the present.
 The aim of “Redrawing Stories from the Past” is to analyse history far away from institutionalised commemorative practices, and to deal with history and its voids in a theoretical as well as practical way.
 Comics, which by their interaction of pictures and texts combine several narrative techniques, are able to render and transmit historical events in their simultaneousness and complexity.

-The project “Redrawing Stories from the Past” accompanies ten young comic artists from eight European countries in this engagement.
+The project “Redrawing Stories from the Past” accompanies nine young comic artists from eight European countries in this engagement.
 By researching and using the medium of the comic, the artists draw closer to hidden and marginalised stories, set in their own neighbourhood, town or home country.
 The project focuses on stories or historical particularities that have been buried in archives, and have therefore not become part of our collective awareness.
 These untold European stories are augmented by historic documents, e.g. photos, films, documents, interviews or biographies, and presented to a broader audience in an exhibition and publication.

 The first part, Forgotten Victims of National Socialism, is funded by Stiftung Erinnerung, Verantwortung und Zukunft and Kulturstiftung des Freistaates Sachsen in cooperation with Goethe-Institut Belgrade, Elektrika, and AJZ Chemnitz.